Kaanr21/Kaanr21/README.md

 </div>

 ###

- <span>I have over 15 projects and they are all secret.
-I can open them if necessary.</span>
+ <h3 aling="center">I have over 15 projects and they are all secret.
+I can open them if necessary.</h3>
 ###

 <img align="right" height="150" src="https://avatarfiles.alphacoders.com/371/thumb-350-371697.webp"  />